loicmarie/playground-8maVaWFU/markdowns/introduction.md

 * `board` variable represents all tiles on the board _(1 = tile, 0 = empty)_
 * `position` variable represents current player tiles _(1 = tile, 0 = empty)_

+In bitboard representation, sometimes we need **more than one bitboard** (we will see why later).
+In our case, the variable `position` has been added in complement.

+If we want to know the opponent tiles position, we only need to make an exclusive or (XOR) between `board` and `position`.
+Very convenient, but it's only one of many strength of bitboards.

 # The Power of Bitboards

 As you can now imagine, we call a **Bitboard** the BitArray application in **2D board games**, and particularly in the game state representation.